Early Life and Education of Megan Rapinoe: A Complete Timeline

 2013: Became ambassador for Athlete Ally

-In 2013, Megan Rapinoe became an ambassador for Athlete Ally, a nonprofit organization that focuses on ending homophobia and transphobia in sports.
+In 2013, Rapinoe became an ambassador for Athlete Ally, a nonprofit organization that focuses on ending homophobia and transphobia in sports.

 August 2015: Announced engagement to Sera Cahoone

-2015: Stood in silence for national anthem
+2015: Stood in silence for the national anthem and spoke out against artificial turf

-September 4, 2016: Kneeling During National Anthem
+September 4, 2016: Kneeled During National Anthem in Solidarity with Colin Kaepernick

 On September 4, 2016, during a game in Chicago against the Red Stars, Megan Rapinoe knelt during the national anthem in solidarity with Colin Kaepernick, protesting racial injustice and minority oppression.

-September 15, 2016: Continued National Anthem Protest
+September 15, 2016: Continued Protest and U.S. Soccer Statement

-On September 15, 2016, Megan Rapinoe continued her protest by kneeling during the national anthem at the national team game against Thailand, prompting a statement from U.S. Soccer regarding expectations for players to honor the flag.
+On September 15, 2016, Megan Rapinoe continued her protest during the national team game against Thailand.
+U.S. Soccer then issued a statement regarding the expectation that players and coaches will stand and honor the flag during the national anthem.

-September 2016: Kneeled during national anthem
+September 2016: Kneeled during national anthem in solidarity with Colin Kaepernick

-In September 2016, Megan Rapinoe garnered national attention for kneeling during the national anthem at an international match in solidarity with NFL player Colin Kaepernick.
+In September 2016, Rapinoe garnered national attention for kneeling during the national anthem at an international match in solidarity with NFL player Colin Kaepernick.

 2016: Started dating Sue Bird

-2016: Involved in equal pay complaint
+2016: Involved in women's team's equal pay complaint

-Since at least 2016, Megan Rapinoe has been involved in the women's team's equal pay complaint to the Equal Employment Opportunity Commission.
+Since at least 2016, Rapinoe has been involved in the women's team's equal pay complaint to the Equal Employment Opportunity Commission.

-January 2017: Wedding plans on hold
+January 2017: Wedding plans with Sera Cahoone put on hold

 July 20, 2017: Confirmed relationship with Sue Bird

-September 2017: Joined "Common Goal" campaign
+September 2017: Signed up for the "Common Goal" campaign

-In 2018, Sue Bird and Megan Rapinoe became the first same-sex couple on the cover of ESPN's The Body Issue.
+In 2018, Sue Bird and Rapinoe became the first same-sex couple on the cover of ESPN's The Body Issue.

-December 2019: Endorsement of Elizabeth Warren
+December 2019: Endorsed Elizabeth Warren in 2020 Democratic Primaries

 In December 2019, Megan Rapinoe endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.